top of page

 Carcharodon carcharias lateral female special.jpg

-The Atlantic Shark Institute and Dr. Greg Skomal from the MA Division of Marine Fisheries are collaborating on this five-year study of juvenile and YOY white sharks (Carcharodon carcharias) in Southern New England.
+The Atlantic Shark Institute, Dr. Conor McManus (NOAA) and Dr. Greg Skomal from the MA Division of Marine Fisheries are collaborating on this five-year study of juvenile and YOY white sharks (Carcharodon carcharias) in Southern New England.
 We will be using a variety of tagging, sampling and animal-borne imaging technologies and methods to quantify the broad and fine-scale movements of these sharks, feeding ecology, behavior as well as stable isotope analysis of tissue samples.
-The Atlantic Shark Institute is a Principal Investigator (PI) on this study and is supplying direct support with the tags for this study as well as a vessel dedicated to this research.
+We will also integrate data from RI's extensive acoustic receiver array which includes more than 40 receivers.
+The Atlantic Shark Institute is a Principal Investigator (PI) on this study and is supplying direct support with different tag technologies, acoustic receivers, research vessels and more.

 Screen Shot 2022-08-11 at 3.55.15 PM.png